ericrkuo/DeadCodeRemover/README.md

 Furthermore, oftentimes companies can accumulate a lot of tech debt when shipping out features and iterating fast.
 Because dev teams have to deal with lots of other problems related to functioning and execution, they may not pay attention to how much dead code is appearing, and this could potentially be harmful as developers would have a hard time modifying the code in the future, which decreases the overall teams progress.

 ## Target Users
+Our target uses are:

-- Programmers who are tasked with modifying a complex code base, but are having trouble understanding the core logic of the code due to surrounding code that’s dead - it doesn’t affect the output of the code.
+- Programmers who are tasked with modifying or learning a complex code base, but are having trouble understanding the core logic of the code due to surrounding code that’s dead - it doesn’t affect the output of the code.
 Please see our practical example for more details
 - Programmers who are tasked with cleaning up accumulated tech debt, but are unsure what the core functionality of the code is.
-Removing dead code can not only clean up tech debt as a first pass, but can afterwards, also allow developers to focus solely on the core logic of the program and clean up the code even more.
+Removing dead code not only cleans up the tech debt as a first pass, but can afterwards also allow developers to focus solely on the core logic of the program and clean up the code even more.
 - New Python programmers who have trouble writing maintainable and easy-to-read code can use our tool to help identify dead code.

 ## Why Python?

-Since Python is a dynamically typed language, these coding practices checks would be flow-sensitive since it concerns what a program does and depends on the line of code (earlier statements, conditionals, etc.)
+Since Python is a dynamically typed language, it's already difficult enough to infer what types certain variables are.
+Our group thought that by removing dead code, we can reduce the time spent by programmers understanding code that's not relevant to the output of the function, and instead, let them focus solely on the relevant parts.

 ## Static vs Dynamic Analysis